altdesktop/i3ipc-glib/README.md

 * json-glib >= 0.16
 * gobject-introspection >= 1.38 (for language bindings)

-You can check if you have these packages with:

-    pkg-config --exists --print-errors xcb xcb-proto json-glib-1.0 gobject-2.0 gobject-introspection-1.0

-To use the Python bindings, set the following environment variables:
+To use the bindings, set the following environment variables:

     export GI_TYPELIB_PATH=/path/to/i3-ipc/i3ipc
     export LD_LIBRARY_PATH=/path/to/i3-ipc/i3ipc/.libs:$LD_LIBRARY_PATH

 This should be sufficient for creating a development environment for working on the project.
-I'm not completely confident in the build system yet, so build problems may be considered bugs.
-The library has been tested to build correctly on ArchLinux when the required packages are installed.

 ## Example